keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 - Share only `OUT` stage buckets.
 Share tables into the output buckets using table aliases if no transformation is needed.

 **Sharing from level 20**
-- Do not share with 00 or 10/15 level projects.
+- Do not share with 00- or 10- or 15-level projects.
 - The outputs of level 20 projects typically consist of data products that are ready for consumption in BI tools, applications, or other contexts.

 **Linking buckets**